 - 1. Become acquainted with the background of the Teacher Candidate he or she is supervising. - 2.
 Become acquainted with the school principal and school program of the Teacher Candidate he or she is supervising.
-Make sure to request an appointment with the principal to discuss expectations for the teacher candidate. - 3.
-Participate in a faculty-designed orientation and planning meeting for Teacher Candidates prior to the beginning of Fall Quarter student teaching. - 4.
-Visit the student teaching site to - (a) convene a meeting with the Cooperating Teacher by the end of the first week of the student teaching assignment in order to: - (1) provide an overview of the student teaching assessment rubrics, and The Positive Impact on Student Learning Project. - (2) determine how the Teacher Candidate's time will tentatively be allocated. - (3) respond to any concerns that may arise. - (b) supervise the Teacher Candidate for at least one entire instructional period at each of 4 observations. - (c) provide the Teacher Candidate with concrete pedagogical recommendations through conferences following each observation. - (d) collaborate with the Cooperating Teacher-Mentor, using the MiT Assessment Rubric as an foundation, to formatively and summatively evaluate the Teacher Candidate, including conducting the following meetings with the Teacher Candidate present: - (1) a non-binding, mid-assignment evaluation of the Teacher Candidate and - (2) a final assessment of the Teacher Candidate's performance.
+Request an appointment with the principal to discuss expectations for the teacher candidate and to provide her/him with the information folder prepared by the Field Placement Officer. - 3.
+Participate in a faculty-designed orientation and planning meeting for Teacher Candidates prior to the beginning of Fall Quarter student teaching.
+As part of the orientation, review all guidelines and requirements for state certification. - 4.
+Visit the student teaching site to - (a) convene a meeting with the Cooperating Teacher by the end of the first week of the student teaching assignment in order to: - (1) facilitate a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - (2) reinforce the importance of communicating any concerns to the college supervisor. - (3) provide an overview of the student teaching assessment rubrics, the Positive Impact on Student Learning Project, the state definition of "student voice", and the expectations of the Teacher Performance Assessment. - (4) determine how the Teacher Candidate's time will tentatively be allocated. - (5) respond to any concerns that may arise. - (b) supervise the Teacher Candidate for at least one entire instructional period at each of 4 observations. - (c) provide the Teacher Candidate with concrete pedagogical recommendations through conferences following each observation. - (d) collaborate with the Cooperating Teacher-Mentor, using the MiT Student Teaching Assessment Rubric as a foundation, to formatively and summatively evaluate the Teacher Candidate, including conducting the following meetings with the Teacher Candidate present: - (1) a non-binding, mid-assignment evaluation of the Teacher Candidate and - (2) a final assessment of the Teacher Candidate's performance.